ConsultAtlas/emaily/README.md

 SendGrid

-Authors
+Authors:
 Zachary Aten

-License
+License:
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details.

-Acknowledgments
+Acknowledgments:
 Thanks Stephen for such a great learning experience.